IISERM/egg-paratha/docs/index.md

 Weekly sessions on fun ways to use code to explore ideas in physics.
 We will roughly have two levels, probably spanning over the year 2022.
 Primarily aimed at newbies; MS20, MS21.

--LVL 1: simulating basic physics using code, with emphasis on visuals over accuracy -LVL 2: ease into what egg-paratha was meant to be; exploration of more advanced topics with increasing emphasis on accuracy/utility over visuals.
+- **LVL 1:** simulating basic physics using code, with emphasis on visuals over accuracy
+- **LVL 2:** ease into what egg-paratha was meant to be; exploration of more advanced topics with increasing emphasis on accuracy/utility over visuals.

 Check out a tentative list of topics we have in mind [here](topics.md).
 More can be added based on suggestions from the participants or other potential hosts.